BestTimesToVisit.com Logo

 Frequently Asked Questions

-Beyond the Roman Baths and the Abbey, what's a must-do that most tourists miss?
+Beyond the Roman Baths and the Abbey, what's a must-see that often gets overlooked?

-How easy is it to get around Bath without a car, and what's the best way to navigate?
+How easy is it to get around Bath without a car, and are there any local transport quirks I should know?

 How many days do you need in Bath, England, UK?